wp-plugins/affiliates/readme.txt

 8. Menu - the Affiliates menu

 == Changelog ==

+= 1.0.4 =
+* This release fixes the issue of md5-encoded links not showing up

 = 1.0.3 =
 * Fixed bug in Affiliates Overview : number of referrals shown was wrong